-6.17 Release from Deep Power-down (RDP)
+6.17 Release from deep power-down (RDP)

-Once the device has entered the Deep Power-down mode, all instructions are ignored except the Release from Deep Power-down (RDP) instruction.
-Executing this instruction takes the device out of the Deep Power-down mode.
+Once the device has entered the deep power-down mode, all instructions are ignored except the release from deep power-down (RDP) instruction.
+Executing this instruction takes the device out of the deep power-down mode.

-The Release from Deep Power-down (RDP) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code on Serial Data input (D).
+The release from deep power-down (RDP) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code on serial data input (D).
 Chip Select (\overline{S}) must be driven Low for the entire duration of the sequence.

-The Release from Deep Power-down (RDP) instruction is terminated by driving Chip Select (\overline{S}) High.
+The release from deep power-down (RDP) instruction is terminated by driving Chip Select (\overline{S}) High.
 Sending additional clock cycles on Serial Clock (C), while Chip Select (\overline{S}) is driven Low, cause the instruction to be rejected, and not executed.

-After Chip Select (\overline{S}) has been driven High, followed by a delay, t{RDP} the device is put in Standby Power mode.
+After Chip Select (\overline{S}) has been driven High, followed by a delay, t{RDP} the device is put in the standby mode.
 Chip Select (\overline{S}) must remain High at least until this period is over.
 The device waits to be selected, so that it can receive, decode and execute instructions.

-Any Release from Deep Power-down (RDP) instruction, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.
+Any release from deep power-down (RDP) instruction, while an erase, program or write cycle is in progress, is rejected without having any effects on the cycle that is in progress.